 Approximately 25 percent of the built-upon area of the Site will not drain to one of the 37 identified stormwater management facilities.
 Runoff from these areas will be collected in cisterns, treated in bioretention areas, infiltration trenches, hydrodynamic separators, or released to grassed swales.
 Each of these low-impact development practices helps maintain the predevelopment hydrology.

-Finally wastewater will be treated through a water reclamation facility, and the wastewater will be land applied without discharge.
-The soil will serve to further filter any pollutants from the wastewater.
+Finally wastewater will be treated through a water reclamation facility which will have backup power generation to avoid the discharge of untreated waste during power outages.
+The wastewater will be land applied without discharge, and the soil will serve to further filter any pollutants from the wastewater.
 DWQ prefers land application as a disposal method over discharge to surface waters.